diegoorellanaga/binance_quantitative_trading/Docker/README.md

 ## Instructions

+To run Docker files and related extensions (docker-compose) you first need to install docker:

+### Docker installation:

+Follow the instructions found in this [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04).

+### Docker-compose installation:

+Follow the instructions found in this link [link](https://docs.docker.com/compose/install/#install-compose)

+### Run influxdb-grafana

+Once docker and docker-compose are installed do the following:

 To run grafana and influxdb run the following command:

  - cd to folder containing docker-compose.yml in my case ~/docker-grafana/